Noelwiz/PythonMaze/README.md

 # PythonMaze
-maze for a pythone maze bot
+maze for a python maze bot

 This is something I started in my first cs class in college because I wanted to do something fun.
 I the master branch is a rewrite I attempted to start in 2018, while the other branch is my origional attempt.